Courses in the Southern region

 This one day course is for branch reps and activists who are involved and interested in learning more about the importance of trade union involvement and representation in job evaluation schemes.
 The focus of the course will be around the use of collective action wherever possible.

-This course is for reps who have completed UCU's Rep 1 course (H&S1, Equality or ULR 1 & 2 or UCU's) or our introduction to case work and are now actively engaged in representing individual members.
+This course is for reps who have completed UCU's Rep 1 course (H&S1, or UCU one day case work course) and are now actively engaged in representing individual members.
 The course also assumes you are actively engaged with your branch, and fully understand UCU's democratic structures both in the branch and nationally.
 Although the course focuses on grievance and disciplinary processes, it will also cover collective action, organising and equality.

-Representing individual members: an introduction to casework - April 2025, Southern, online
+Representing individual members: an introduction to casework - April , Online

 This introduction is a course for reps who are new to representing individual members or those who are considering becoming more involved in the direct representation of members.